whatsrupp/whatsrupp.com/README.md

 Had a lot of fun drawing these out and digitalising them!
 Next on the to do's is to turn them into animatable .svg files (That's scalable vector graphics for the uninitiated - ie. they can be expanded to any size without quality loss which is very handy!)

+Update 1: All the icons are now SVGs - which took a fair amount of time to be honest - animation on the way!

 ![Icons](/app/public/images/Icons.png)